Zippers look very intimidating and daunting for beginner sewers. I get it. To be honest, when I first started sewing, I avoided them like the plague.

 So, there you have it, a quick and easy way to sew a zipper into any lined garment!

-If you're ready to try for yourself, remember you can get the Myrtle Dress pattern for $2 off with coupon code ZIPPERBLOG.
-Click the button below to see the pattern :)
+If you're ready to try for yourself, you can get the Myrtle Dress pattern for $1 off with coupon code ZIPPERBLOG.
+Click here for the Myrtle Dress listing :)